UPDATE: H-1B CAP SEASON FOR FY 2016-17 IS OVER! CHECK OUT “THE COMPLETE GUIDE ON H-1B VISA 2017-18 NEWS, QUOTA, LOTTERY PREDICTIONS“

 Click here for more information.

-Contact Our Lawyers For A Timely and Effective Filing of Your H-1B 2017 Petition
+Contact VisaNation Law Group Lawyers For Filing of Your H-1B 2017 Petition

-The attorneys at SGM Law Group are dedicated to securing the most favorable outcome for all of their clients.
+The attorneys at VisaNation Law Group are dedicated to securing the most favorable outcome for all of their clients.
 We have an excellent track record in complex H-1B cases as well as transfer or extensions.
-As a benefit to our clients, we offer a highly competitive flat filing fee and timely updates regarding the status of your case.
+As a benefit to their clients, we offer a highly competitive flat filing fee and timely updates regarding the status of your case.

 What’s more, we do not charge an extra fee for responding to one RFE.
 We need to emphasize the importance of filing on-time because employers who miss filing in April 2016 will not be able to welcome new employees until Oct.
 1, 2017.